bitwarden-labs/admin-scripts/docs/architecture.md

 # Bitwarden Admin-Scripts - Target Architecture

 **Phase:** 0 (Design)
-**Version:** 1.0
+**Version:** 1.1
 **Status:** Draft for Review
 **Date:** 2025-11-04
+**Updated:** 2025-11-05 (repos integration)

 ---

 ## 🎯 Executive Summary

 This document defines the target architecture for the refactored admin-scripts repository.
-The goal is to transform a collection of 80+ standalone scripts into a unified, modular, testable Python-based administrative toolset while maintaining backward compatibility with existing Bash and PowerShell scripts.
+The goal is to transform a collection of 110+ standalone scripts and tools (including 12 bitwarden-labs repositories) into a unified, modular, testable Python-based administrative toolset with Infrastructure-as-Code capabilities, while maintaining backward compatibility with existing Bash and PowerShell scripts.

+**Note:** This architecture now encompasses consolidation of 12 separate bitwarden-labs repositories into a mono-repo structure, including Ansible automation, GitHub Actions workflows, container deployments, and SIEM integrations.

 ### Key Architectural Principles